kyl3lyon/web3_E-asset_management/README.md

 ### Getting Started

 1. Clone the repository to your local machine.
-2. Navigate to the project directory and install the necessary dependencies using `npm install`.
+2. Navigate to the frontend directory and install the necessary dependencies using `npm install`.
-3. Start the development server using `npm run dev`.
+3. Start the frontend development server using `npm run dev`.
+4. Navigate to the backend directory, set up a virtual environment, and install the necessary dependencies (e.g., Flask).
+5. Start the Flask backend server.
+6. Navigate to the `nft_storage_server` directory and install the required dependencies using `npm install`.
+7. Start the Node.js server for `nft.storage` interactions.
-4. Navigate to the provided local URL, and you should see the portal live.
+8. Navigate to the provided local URL, and you should see the portal live.

+### System Architecture

+This platform uses a three-tier architecture:
+- **Frontend**: Built with React, it serves as the user interface where users can upload and manage their digital assets.
+- **Backend API**: Built with Flask, it acts as an intermediary between the frontend and the Node.js server.
+- **Node.js Server**: Responsible for interacting with the `nft.storage` API to store files on IPFS.

 ### Development

-This project utilizes React for the frontend, ensuring a component-based and efficient approach to building user interfaces.
-The backend logic is powered by Vite, offering optimized builds and features like Hot Module Reloading (HMR).
+The frontend utilizes React, ensuring a component-based and efficient approach to building user interfaces.
+The backend API logic is powered by Flask, offering a lightweight and flexible framework for web development.
+The Node.js server interacts with the `nft.storage` API to handle decentralized storage.

 ### Contributing